 - 6 day Paris itinerary for first time visitors

-1. Taking a taxi to get around the city
+1. DON’T take a taxi to get around the city

 Taking taxis to get around the city is expensive.
 Plus, you’ll waste your vacation time sitting in traffic.
-The Paris metro is easy to use and it’s a quick way to get to all the top attractions.
+The Paris public transportation system is easy to use and it’s a quick way to get to all the top attractions in the city.

-2. Not taking advantage of the Paris Pass
+2. DO take advantage of the Paris Pass